 Bromo Accommodation – Cemorro Lawang

 The best place to stay to visit Bromo independently is in Cemroro Lawang.
 The village perches on the edge of the larger Tengger caldera and allows you to walk into the Bromo National Park.
-You can find Bromo hotels such as the Cemarra Indah, the Bromo Permai and others on booking.com, however, most Bromo accommodation is in home stays.
-They do not have a digital presence.
-It’s cool here on a night, so blankets are generally provided, but no fans or AC is unless stated by the hotel.
+You can find Bromo hotels such as the Cemarra Indah, the Bromo Permai, and others on booking.com, however, most Bromo accommodation is in-home stays.
+It’s cool here on a night, so blankets are generally provided, but no fans or AC unless stated by the hotel.